microsoft/vscode-docs/learn/get-started/basics.md

 <iframe src="https://www.youtube-nocookie.com/embed/ITxcbrfEcIY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Outline

-- Download and install VS Code.
+* Download and install VS Code.
-- Create a new file.
+* Create a new file.
-- See an overview of the user interface.
+* See an overview of the user interface.
-- Install support for your favorite programming language.
+* Install support for your favorite programming language.
-- Change your keyboard shortcuts and easily migrate from other editors using keybinding extensions.
+* Change your keyboard shortcuts and easily migrate from other editors using keymap extensions.
-- Customize your editor with themes.
+* Customize your editor with themes.
-- Explore VS Code features in the **Interactive Editor Playground**.
+* Explore VS Code features in the **Interactive Editor Playground**.

 ## Learn more

 * [User Interface](/docs/getstarted/userinterface.md) - View the documentation for VS Code.
-* [Setup Overview](/docs/setup/setup-overview.md) - Documentation for getting up and running with VS Code, including platform specific setup.
+* [Setup Overview](/docs/setup/setup-overview.md) - Documentation for getting up and running with VS Code, including platform-specific setup.

 ## Next video

 * [Extensions in Visual Studio Code](/learn/get-started/extensions.md) - Add features to VS Code through extensions.